TheNextGuy32/peace-of-westfalia/rules.md

 ### SET UP THE HOLY ROMAN EMPIRE SHEET

 Place a cube from all Players in the Saved by Faith and Works box.
 Put a cube for all Players at 0 Saints.
-Place the Catholic marker at 7 Catholic Electors, and the Emperor’s religion at Catholic.
+Place the Catholic marker at 7 Catholic Electors, and the Emperor's religion at Catholic.
 Now let the games begin - proceed to Round 1.

 ### FUND THE MONASTERIES